google/WebFundamentals/src/content/en/updates/2018/05/webxr.md

 ## Conclusion: looking ahead

-As I said earlier, you'll need to wait for at least Chrome 68 to try out augmented reality.
-Nevertheless, I encourage you try what we've got so far.
+As I said earlier, augmented reality requires Chrome 68 (Canary as of May 2018) Nevertheless, I encourage you try what we've got so far.
 We need feedback to make it better.

 If you wondered why detecting clicks is rudimentary, it's because the [Hit Test spec](https://www.chromestatus.com/features/4755348300759040) is still under